• Skip to primary navigation

 Notes

-2. Hokkaido pumpkin doesn't need to be peeled but peel a butternut squash or any other pumpkin.
+2. Hokkaidoย pumpkins don't need to be peeled, but butternut squash or any other type of pumpkin should be peeled.ย

-3. You can use single cream or full-fat milk for a lower-fat version.
+3. Cream: You can use single cream or full-fat milk for a lower-fat version.ย

-4. To make the soup vegan replace the dairy with vegan alternatives, for instance, soy or oat cream, coconut, almond, soy or oat milk.
+4. To make the soup vegan, replace the dairy with vegan alternatives, for instance, soy or oat cream, coconut, almond, or soy or oat milk.ย

 5. If using a blender, let the soup cool slightly before blending it.
 Otherwise, it might cause an explosion.
-Only fill the blender halfway, place a folded kitchen towel on top of the blender and hold it in place with the hand.
+Fill the blender only halfway, then place a folded kitchen towel on top of the blender and hold it in place with your hand.
 Start blending gradually, increasing the speed as you go.

 Nutrition